How to Get Your Data Ready for the Intelligent Future

 - Make sure your site is mobile-friendly.
-Google will shortly move to a mobile-first indexing approach.
-This basically means they are looking at everything online through the lens of mobile as the first point of interaction.
+Google looks at everything online through the lens of mobile as the first point of interaction.
 If your website performs well in a mobile environment, you’re on the right track.
 If it’s slow to load—obviously not mobile-friendly—Google will likely choose other websites to show searchers.

 - Structure your data.
 For this step, your best starting point is www.schema.org, a site jointly maintained by Google and Bing that outlines all the elements you can apply structured data markup to.
 This markup will be used to identify each element you identified as a “digital asset” (business name, phone number, address, and so on).
 Each digital asset will have a corresponding code that can mark up that element.
 While this takes work to implement, it sets you up to participate in those rich results the major search engines—and their intelligent services and assistants—favor today.
 In fact, Google is now calling forward some content items that are marked up directly into Google Actions (more on these in a bit).

 - Make your site secure.
 HTTPS is what the search engines want, so it’s important to align here.
-Google has plans to start warning Chrome users when the site they want to visit isn’t secure (Chrome has the largest browser market share).
-Effectively, this means that if your site isn’t secure, you could begin losing traffic after July 2018, as consumers who see that warning will likely think twice before continuing on to your site.
+If your site isn’t secure, you could be losing traffic, as consumers who see that warning will likely think twice before continuing on to your site.

 With the more technical aspects covered, you should next look at your content and its context.
 These are the main areas to focus on here: